CPC vs CPM

 Read More

-CPM is typically used in campaigns that are designed to be seen by thousands of thousands of people.
-Here’s a look at how this actually works, which kind of campaigns it works best in, and where the results come from.
+CPM is typically used in campaigns that are designed to be seen by thousands of people.
+Hereās a look at how this actually works, which kind of campaigns it works best in, and where the results come from.
 We will also touch on how CPM relates to digital marketing and how it fits into a wider company marketing strategy.

 CPM is a very traditional online marketing metric in which companies pay for views of their advertisement.
 It's primarily used in advertising media selection, marketing as related to web traffic, and online advertising.
 One great example that many companies might be familiar with is Google Ads.
 This platform works on a CPM and a CPC basis.

 Because CPM strategies are so targeted, they're not ideal for smaller, niche companies to appeal directly to a small subset of the population.
 They also don't do well if you need quantifiable results to back up your marketing dollar spend.
-In order to create a strong foundation for a CPM strategy, make sure you clearly understand your:
+While CPM isnāt a metric to spend time optimizing, it is an excellent signal for campaign diagnosis.
+Abnormal CPM levels can alert you to possible problems with your targeting or lead to closely examining the quality of networks and placements your ads show up on.

-Digital marketing encompasses a lot of different things.
-One of these is low-level awareness of a company, product, or brand.
-That's where CPM strategies can boost digital marketing efforts to the next level.
-If no one knows about a company and they don’t have a built-in niche market, where will customers come from?
+Digital marketing encompasses many different elements, including low-level awareness of a company, product, or brand.
+This is where CPM strategies can boost digital marketing efforts to the next level.
+If no one knows about a company and they donāt have a built-in niche market, where will customers come from?

 Read on to learn the difference between CPC vs CPM, the benefits and downsides of each, and how to determine which one to use for your ad campaigns.